mdenomy/intro-to-mocha-testing/README.md

 # Tools

+## npm
+[npm](https://www.npmjs.com/) is a package manager for JavaScript.
+We use it to install required dependencies and to run our test script.
+You can install npm by installing [node](https://nodejs.org/en/)

 ## Mocha
 [Mocha](https://mochajs.org/) is a testing _framework_.
 It provides a domain specific language (DSL) for allowing you to write tests.